RelevanceAI/RelevanceAI-readme-docs/docs_template/GETTING_STARTED/vectors-and-vector-databases/what-are-vector-databases.md

 ### Limitations of open source vector database frameworks?

-Some of the common open source frameworks for vector databases are FAISS, Annoy, HNSWlib, etc. However, these vector databases are only designed for vector search, and does not support other vector operations and does not allow storing of metadata alongside the vectors.
+Some of the common open source frameworks for vector databases are FAISS, Annoy, HNSWlib, etc. However, these vector databases are only designed for vector search, and do not support other vector operations or allow storing of metadata alongside the vectors.

 ### Hybrid vector database (metadata + vectors)